d-uzlov/k8s-homelab/network/kube-vip-load-balancer/errata.md

 # Lost lease

+Some version loose service leases, and external IPs completely disappear.

 Completely broken:
 - v0.6.0
 - v0.6.1

-These version loose service leases, and external IPs completely disappear.

 These version don't have this issue:
 - v0.5.12 and below